Old Town Ohrid

 Travel Tips

-• North Macedonia is a candidate to join the EU and the currency is the Macedonian denar.
+North Macedonia is a candidate to join the EU, and its currency is the Macedonian denar.
 Most places prefer cash.
-We always decline the option to secure a rate in Canadian dollars as banks charge a higher rate on the spot.

 5050 Travelog Destinations